KeYProject/key-docs/docs/UsingKeyBook.md

 appear here as well, in a somewhat superficial manner, with pointers given to in-depth discussions in other parts.

 We aim at a largely self-contained presentation, allowing the reader to follow the chapter, and to *start* using the KeY prover, without necessarily having to read other chapters of the book before.
 The reader, however, can gain a better understanding by following the references we give to other parts of the book.
 In any case, we do recommend to read Chapter~\ref{chap:introduction} beforehand, where the reader can get a picture of what KeY is all about.
 The other chapters are *not* treated as prerequisites to this one, which of course imposes limitations on how far we can go here.
 Had we built on the knowledge and understanding provided by the other chapters, we would be able to guide the user much further into the application of KeY to larger as well as more difficult scenarios.
 However, this would raise the threshold for getting started with the prover.

 The KeY framework was designed from the beginning to be usable *without* having to read a thick book first.
 Software verification is a difficult task anyhow.
 Neither the system nor the used artifacts (like the logic) should add to that difficulty, and are designed to instead lower the threshold for the user.
-The used logic, *dynamic logic* (DL), features transparency w.r.t.\ the programs to be verified, such that the code literally appears in the formulas, allowing the user to relate back to the program when proving properties about it.
+The used logic, *dynamic logic* (DL), features transparency w.r.t. the programs to be verified, such that the code literally appears in the formulas, allowing the user to relate back to the program when proving properties about it.

-The *taclet* language\index{taclet!language} for the declarative implementation of both, rules and lemmas, is kept so simple that we can well use a rule's declaration as a tooltip when the user is about to select the rule.
-The calculus itself is, however, complicated, as it captures the complicated semantics of
+The *taclet* language for the declarative implementation of both, rules and lemmas, is kept so simple that we can well use a rule's declaration as a tooltip when the user is about to select the rule.
+The calculus itself is, however, complicated, as it captures the complicated semantics of Java.
-\Java.
 Still, most of these complications do not concern the user, as they are handled in a fully automated way.
 Powerful strategies relieve the user from tedious, time consuming tasks, particularly when performing *\index{symbolic execution*symbolic execution}.

 In spite of a high degree of automation, in many cases there are significant, nontrivial tasks left for the user.
 It is the very purpose of the GUI to support those tasks well.

-![Verification process using the \keysystem [\[fig:toolchain\]]{#fig:toolchain label="fig:toolchain"}](16.images/keyToolchain1.png)
+![Verification process using the KeY system [\[fig:toolchain\]]{#fig:toolchain label="fig:toolchain"}](16.images/keyToolchain1.png)

 The general proof process using the KeY system is illustrated in